7th Special Operations Squadron: Post Cold War

-In October 1993, 7th SOS aircraft and personnel completed an historic mission to the former Soviet Central Asian states of Turkmenistan, Uzbekistan, Tajikistan, Kyrghyzstan, Kazakhstan, and Azerbaijan, transiting Russia and Georgia.
+In October 1993, 7th SOS aircraft and personnel completed an historic mission to the former Soviet Central Asian states of Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, Kazakhstan, and Azerbaijan, transiting Russia and Georgia.
 This trip represented the first significant contact between US military forces and military representatives from these newly independent states, and gave the squadron a new appreciation for the region.

 In December 1993, the squadron performed another first, a humanitarian relief mission to Rivne, Ukraine.
 This mission provided needed supplies to people of this area.
 December 1993 also found the 7th SOS back in business at Kenitra Air Base, in Morocco.
 Through aggressive Office of Defense Cooperation action at the US Embassy in Rabat, the cooperation of Royal Moroccan Air Force officials at the Air Staff and Kenitra Air Base, and the persistence of 7th SOS planners, the squadron was once again flying Combat Talons through the Atlas Mountains.

 The same energetic quest for lucrative training locations resulted in a return to Greece and night low-level routes in Spain.
 In May 1994, two 7th SOS loadmasters ventured to Tunisia, to familiarize Tunisian loadmasters with procedures for air dropping the Combat Rubber Raiding Craft (CRRC).
 The result was enhanced Tunisian capabilities and improved cooperation with the 1st and 3d Special Forces Group.
 The squadron's stay at RAF Alconbury was a short one.
 On 12 January 1995, the squadron moved to RAF Mildenhall, United Kingdom where the 352d Special Operations Group consolidated all of its assigned forces.

 Its unconventional warfare capability has reaped the squadron nine AF Outstanding Unit Awards, the 1997 MacKay Trophy for the most meritorious USAF flight of the year, the 1998 William Tunner Award for the most outstanding airlift mission, and selection as AFSOC's Special Operations Squadron of the Year for 1998, the 2004 PK Carlton Award for Valor.
 In 2005, one of the squadron's MC-130H aircraft (Callsign Wrath 11) crashed while on an NVG low-level training flight in southern Albania killing all aboard.

 In 2013 the 7th SOS transitioned from the MC-130H to the Bell Boeing V-22 Osprey.

 On 8 January 2015 the last MC-130H departed the 7 SOS returning to Hurlburt Field where they'll continue to fly and make an impact for special operations.
 The last MC-130H Combat Talon II departure from RAF Mildenhall marks the final step of Special Operations Command Europe's transition from the Talon II to the CV-22 Osprey.

 Today, the 7th SOS continues to maintain its traditional ties with the United Kingdom, Norway, Germany, Spain, Italy and France.
 From Central Asia to South Africa and all of Europe, the squadron's mission is ever expanding and it is ready, willing and able to perform wherever tasked—anywhere, anytime.